-- Present (/ \)
+- Present (/\)

 - Engaged in approved educational activity off site (B)

 - III (I)

 - Medical/Dental appointment (M)

 - No reason yet provided (N)

 - Unauthorised absence (O)

 - Other authorised absence (C)

-- Up to 30 minutes late (L)
+- Late (L)

-- More than 30 minutes late (U)

 - Leave during term time authorised (H)

 - Leave during term time unauthorised (G)

 - Approved sporting activity (P)

 - Pupils who miss part of a session as a result of a medical appointment can be marked as present.
+A

-A whole session missed would be recorded as a medical absence (M).
-The school must have prior notification of such appointment and be recorded in the SIMS data base.
+whole session missed would be recorded as a medical absence (M).
+The school must have prior

+notification of such appointment and be recorded in the SIMS data base.

 - Pupils arriving late must go directly to the school office, so that the register can be updated.